makerportal/1_54in_epaper/README.md

 The 1_54in_epaper library can be downloaded using git:

     git clone https://github.com/makerportal/1_54in_epaper

+Make sure to place the 1_54in_epaper library in the Arduino 'libraries' folder before continuing with the examples!

 <a id="wiring"></a>
 # - Wiring the 1.54in e-Paper Display to Arduino Uno -